cds-snc/platform-forms-client/packages/hcaptcha/README.md

 `failureMode` defaults to `"block"`.
 Set it to `"allow"` only when the consumer intentionally wants provider failures to permit the surrounding action to continue.

+Pass `logger` to record hCaptcha lifecycle messages. `onSuspiciousError` is called for provider errors that indicate a potentially tampered request, allowing the consumer to block or replace the surrounding UI without implementing hCaptcha error classification itself.

 ## Form wrapper

 `HCaptchaForm` combines the hook with a native `<form>`.
 It prevents duplicate submissions,